 The family of a 33-year-old man, who was killed during a police raid by members of the Darien Police Department, has filed a $3.5 million Connecticut Wrongful Death Lawsuit in connection to their loss.
-Now, the town of Darien is considering paying the family $437,500 as their part of a settlement in the matter.
+Now, the town of Darien is considering paying the family $437,500 as part of a settlement in the matter.

 According to an article from the Darien Patch, law enforcement from five different departments in the region conducted a raid on a residence.
 During the course of the operation though, officers shot the victim a total of six times.